 Combine butter, brown sugar, molasses, vanilla extract, orange zest, ginger, cinnamon, salt, baking soda, cloves, coriander, nutmeg, and black pepper in the bowl of a stand mixer fitted with a paddle attachment.
 Mix on low speed to moisten, then increase to medium and beat until fluffy, soft, and light, about 5 minutes, pausing to scrape the bowl and beater about halfway through.
 In chilly winter months, this process may take longer (see our guide to winter baking for more info).

-Adjust oven rack to middle position and preheat oven to 350°F. On a flour-dusted surface, roll a portion of dough into a 7-inch square.
+Adjust oven rack to middle position and preheat oven to 350°F (180°C).
+On a flour-dusted surface, roll a portion of dough into a 7-inch square.
 Sprinkle with flour, flip to sprinkle the other side, and continue roll until 1/8 inch thick, repositioning as needed to ensure the dough does not stick.
 After rolling, brush away the excess flour and slide an offset spatula under the dough to loosen before stamping into shapes with assorted cutters.
-Arrange cut-outs on a parchment-lined half-sheet pan, leaving at least 1/4 inch between each.
+Arrange cut-outs on a parchment-lined rimmed baking sheet, leaving at least 1/4 inch between each.
 Gather scraps, knead, re-roll, and cut as before (any scraps leftover from this second stage can be baked off to grind as cookie crumbs).
 Repeat with the remaining portion of dough.

 Bake the gingerbread until firm and dry to the touch, about 12 minutes, and cool to room temperature directly on the baking sheet.
 If you like, decorate as desired with royal icing, and dry completely before storage (this can take 12-24 hours depending on thickness of design, ambient humidity, and air flow).

 With or without frosting, the gingerbread cookies will last up to 3 weeks at cool room temperature in an airtight container.